xuhdev/homepage-octopress-old/source/_posts/2013-04-14-install-and-use-gnu-command-line-tools-in-mac-os-x.markdown

 ## Install Homebrew

 First, visit [Homebrew][] homepage and follow the installation instructions to install Homebrew.

-Shortcut: use the following command to install:
+Shortcut: install the latest [XCode]() and then run the following command to
+install:

     ruby -e "$(curl -fsSL https://raw.github.com/mxcl/homebrew/go)"